Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 Click Close.

 In a few moments, the AMI will be ready (when Status changes to CREATE_COMPLETE).
+You may need to click the Refresh button in the upper right-hand corner of the screen (not your browser's refresh button).
 You can then click on the Outputs tab to get the URL and login information for your instance:

 <img src="/images/ami/stack5.jpg"/>